top of page

 Great leaders filter for signal, not status.

-The worst ones ignore it all because "it's their vision."
+The worst ones ignore everything — because “it’s their vision.”

 You don’t build a category in a vacuum.

-You battle-test it in the market, with your team in the mess.
+You battle-test it in-market, with your team in the mess.

 4. The Capital Freeze (or Firehose)